MTG/essentia/doc/sphinxdoc/research_papers.md

 ## Emotion detection

 -  J. Grekow.
+Comparative Analysis of Musical Performances by Using Emotion Tracking.
+In book: Foundations of Intelligent Systems, pages 175-184, 2017.

+- J. Grekow.
 Audio features dedicated to the detection of arousal and valence in music recordings.
 In IEEE International Conference on INnovations in Intelligent SysTems and Applications (INISTA), pages 40-44, 2017.

 - J. Grekow.
 Music Emotion Maps in Arousal-Valence Space.
 In IFIP International Conference on Computer Information Systems and Industrial Management, pages 697-706, 2016.